progit/progit/ru/01-introduction/01-chapter1.markdown

 This leads us to the three main sections of a Git project: the Git directory, the working directory, and the staging area.

 Insert 18333fig0106.png
-Figure 1-6.
+Рисунок 1-6.
 Working directory, staging area, and git directory

 The Git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.